Gale Sinatra: University of Nevada, Las Vegas (UNLV)

 After nine years of researching with the Department of Educational Studies at the University of Utah, in 2000, Sinatra became an associate research professor of the Department of Educational Psychology at the University of Nevada, Las Vegas (UNLV).
 Along with researching about conceptual change, she was on various UNVL's committees of Faculty Senate, Graduate College, University Assessment, and President's advisory (to name a few).
 In 2005, UNLV appointed her as Professor of Educational Psychology and was the first faculty member of the College of Education to be awarded a National Science Foundation (NSF) Synthesis Grant to investigate the challenges of learning and teaching biological evolution in educational settings.
+She served as Associate Dean of the Graduate College, and then Interim Dean for three years.

 University of Southern California (USC)

 In 2011, Sinatra was a visiting professor at the Rossier School of Education at the University of Southern California (USC) and USC promoted her rapidly to full professor in 2012, Associate Dean for Research in 2016, and Distinguished Professor in 2024.
 She has taught seminars in psychology and education on topics such as cognitive development, human learning and development while supervising students who have gone to become professors at universities across the United States.
 As a result of her contributions in teaching, she was awarded as a recipient of the USC Undergraduate Teaching Award.
 Sinatra has also committed to USC's university service by being chair or member of various committees focusing on sustainability education, academic programming, and provost's office.
 She also directs the Motivated Change Research Lab, contributing to research on cognitive and motivational learning in STEM along with concentrations in climate science and evolution education.
 The Motivated Change Research Lab has received multiple honors and citations in the realm of psychology and education including the recipient of the USC Rossier School of Education Excellence in Research Award.

 Sinatra has been a featured speaker at multiple national research conferences, including the annual Research for Impact Conference at USC, the European Association for Research on Learning and Instruction, and Philosophy, Politics, and Economics (PPE) at the University of North Carolina at Chapel Hill.
 She is also an author and co-author in prominent research journals and books in education psychology, including a recent book with fellow colleague and psychologist, Dr. Barbara Hofer from Middlebury College: Science Denial: Why it Happens and What to Do About It (2023), published by Oxford University Press.
 Other co-author publications, involving the APA educational psychology handbook, Vol 1: Theories, constructs, and critical issues (2012), and Intentional conceptual change (2003).